-These easy vegan chocolate truffles with Kahlua are a melt in your mouth holiday treat!
-The perfect homemade chocolate for Christmas, Valentine's Day, or just your next chocolate craving!
-They're vegan, gluten-free, and nut-free, yet rich, creamy, and delicious!
+These easy vegan chocolate truffles are a delicious holiday treat!
+The perfect homemade chocolate for Christmas, Valentine’s Day, or just your next chocolate craving!
+They’re vegan, gluten-free, and nut-free, yet rich, creamy, and delicious!

 My mother has been making these during the holidays since I was a kid and they’ve always been one of my favorite holiday treats!
-They taste like chocolate flavored butter with a hint of Kahlua!
+They melt in your mouth like chocolate-flavored butter!
 The original recipe calls for egg yokes, but I swapped them out for some silken tofu for the egg, and I can’t taste the difference.

-How to make vegan chocolate truffles
+How to make vegan truffles

-- Store in a sealed container in the freezer until ready to serve.
+Step 8 – Store in a sealed container in the freezer until ready to serve.
 (They will warm up to room temperature quickly)

 Notes